mouseless/baked/docs/architecture/application.md

 > :information_source:
 >
-> A layer doesn't necessarily introduce new phases to application, but all
+> A layer doesn't necessarily introduce new phases to an application, but all
-> phases are applied to all layers.
-For example, `WebLayer`  introduces _Build_
+> phases are applied to all layers nevertheless.
+For example, `WebLayer`
-> phase which is applied to `Domain`, `Web` and `Database` layers to allow them
+> introduces _Build_ phase which is applied to `Domain`, `Web` and `Database`
-> provide their configuration target specific to the _Build_ phase.
+> layers to allow them provide their configuration targets specific to the
+> _Build_ phase.

 ### Order of Phases